Fall 2024: Offered on AST’s Campus and Online (Hybrid); Next Offered: Fall 2025

 The broad sweep of biblical tradition will be presented through a survey of representative books from the Law, the Prophets, and the Writings.
 To help foster an ecumenical outlook, primary readings from the Bible will be supplemented by illustrative commentary from various biblical interpreters.
 Students will develop their exegetical skills by studying these examples, and so learn to appreciate the diverse canonical, cultural, hermeneutical, historical, literary, and theological elements involved in the art of biblical interpretation.

-• Requirements: Weekly readings, weekly discussions, a presentation or two, a few short papers.
+- Requirements: Weekly readings, weekly discussions, in-class presentations, and short papers.

 Course Objectives